AngelCampos/Pathifier-Tool-Kit/README.md

 *Test-data is provided on TEST-DATA directory*

 ---
-### Heatmap_4_Pathifier.R
+### 2_Heatmap_4_PDS.R

 An R script for showing results of Pathifier (Drier et al., 2013) and generating a heatmap "Drier's et al." style

-This script works directly with the results of the "Run_Pathifier.R" scritp and the stand-alone version of Pathifier (See additional notes).
+This script works directly with the results of the "1_Run_Pathifier.R" script and the stand-alone version of Pathifier, adding a vector for depicting normal samples (See additional notes).

-Note: Must be sourced in the directory where the following files are:
-"pathways.txt", "PDS.RData"
+THe last update of the heatmap adds sample labeling for normal (healthy) vs tumoral samples

 Output preview (using EXAMPLE_DATA)
 ![alt text][heatmap]

+---
+### 3_Curves_4_PDS.R

+An R script with 2 functions for plotting the principal curves derived of the pathway deregulation analysis using Pathifier (Drier et al., 2013)

+This script works directly with the results of "1_Run_Pathifier.R" script and the stand-alone version of Pathifier, adding a vector for depicting normal samples (See additional notes).

+Output example (using EXAMPLE_DATA)
+![alt text][princurve]
+![alt text][princurvedata]

 ---
 ### Additional notes: